-So one night I downloaded sixty-ish episodes of Designing Women from Logo and my sister and I have been trying to whittle it down before Kam, the hubs, cracks, and has to delete everything.
+So one night I downloaded sixty-ish episodes of Designing Women from Logo and my sister and I have been trying to whittle it down before the husby cracks and has to delete everything to make room for another recording of Running Scared starring Billy Crystal and Gregory Heins.

 Side note: I'm pretty sure the new under cabinet lights I bought are cool white, OK I KNOW they are cool white, but I'm pretty sure the others are soft white and, believe it or not, there is a difference.
 And before you write me off as a stupid white bitch, I own a new build, but it's made of graham crackers, so chill.